MTU Aero expects Boeing to offer two engines for 737 successor

 “We expect Boeing to open that market - it would surprise me if they didn’t.
 If we were to get access to the market for the 737’s successor it would double our market share in this key segment,” Winkler said.

-Winkler also said he saw no risk of a takeover given MTU Aero’s high share price, which pushed it into Germany’s blue-chip benchmark DAX index last year.
-(Reporting by Christoph Steitz; Editing by Alexander Smith)
+Winkler also said he saw no risk of a takeover given MTU Aero's high share price, which pushed it into Germany's blue-chip benchmark DAX index .GDAXI last year.